nestjs/docs.nestjs.com/content/graphql/subscriptions.md

 ### Subscriptions

 Subscription is just another GraphQL operation type like Query and Mutation.
 It allows creating real-time subscriptions over a bidirectional transport layer, mainly over websockets.
 Read more about the subscriptions [here](https://www.apollographql.com/docs/graphql-subscriptions).
-Below is a `commentAdded` subscription example, copied and pasted directly from the official [Apollo](https://www.apollographql.com/docs/graphql-subscriptions/subscriptions-to-schema.html) documentation:
+Below is a `commentAdded` subscription example, copied directly from the official [Apollo](https://www.apollographql.com/docs/graphql-subscriptions/subscriptions-to-schema.html) documentation:

 ```typescript
 Subscription: {